noi-techpark/opendatahub-website/src/content/datasets/traffic/rwisstation.md

 datatype: "Traffic"
 ---

 The Road Weather stations are sensors that measure both the road surface and the weather conditions.
-Showcase from project CLEAN-ROADS, open data till 2016.
 A22 (Modena - Brennero): restricted to a project

 |                |                                                             |